stat6250-w18/course-questions-wiki/week-02/README.md

 - *Question* (aacharya4−stat6250): If SAS, what is the criteria for a valid variable name?
 - *Answer* (aacharya4−stat6250): In SAS, for a variable name to valid, the following rules should be followed:
 1. The length of the variable name should not exceed 32 characters.
-2. Variable name has to start with A-Z(both upper and lower cases permitted) or an Underscore(_) followed by any combination of letters, numbers or Underscore(_).
+2. Variable name has to start with A-Z(both upper and lower cases permitted) or an Underscore followed by any combination of letters, numbers or Underscore.

 [Course Textbook Chapter 1, Problem 8]
 - *Question* (aacharya4−stat6250): In SAS, what are the properties of numeric variable?